-Comment: With respect to the proposed definition of "beneficial owner" for partnerships, potential interpretation challenges are foreseen given that the FIC definition of beneficial owner includes other terms defined for purposes of the Financial Intelligence Centre Act, 2001, only, such as "client" and "accountable institution".
+Comment: With respect to the proposed definition of "beneficial owner" for partnerships, potential interpretation challenges are foreseen given that the Financial Intelligence Centre Act, 2001, definition of beneficial owner includes other terms defined for purposes of the Act only, such as "client" and "accountable institution".

 Response: Accepted.
-This will be considered when guidance is drafted.
 Changes to the proposed definition will be effected to address these concerns.